Avon Urgent Care

-Avon Urgent Care is an outpatient department of Vail Valley Medical Center, located just 10 minutes away from the hospital.
+Avon Urgent Care and walk-in clinic is an outpatient department of Vail Valley Medical Center, located just 10 minutes away from the hospital.
 Offering urgent health care provided by the Vail Valley Emergency Physicians Group and Emergency Services department, Avon Urgent Care includes a nine-bed treatment area and is equipped to manage most emergency medical situations.

 - Staffed by board-certified physicians and critical care trained nurses

 - On-site lab services, such as urinalysis, quick strep, influenza, pregnancy, occult blood and glucose.
 Arrangements can be made to have other lab tests transported to the hospital lab for completion